Expert Tips for Raising Multicultural Children

 We are a diverse, multicultural family.
 I’m Chinese, born in Costa Rica, my husband is Caucasian American.
-We have friends and neighbors from different countries, cultures, religion.
+We have friends and neighbors from different countries, cultures, religions.
 Diversity is part of our daily life as we learn about cultures, read books, listen to music, try different foods. -Zulay

 We have made a point to expose our children to the everyday people of other cultures.
 Instead of fearing other races and people of other religions, our kids understand that we all have the same basic desires to be happy, healthy and lead good lives.
-It took us getting out of our home country to really embrace this. -Susan a mother of 6, podcaster and blogger at Wanderlust Families
+It took us getting out of our home country to really embrace this. -Susan a mother of 6, podcaster and blogger at Wanderlust Families.

 The Last Thing You Need to Know about Raising Multicultural Children